swathi233/Music_recommendation_system/README.md

 2. Replace "YOUR_GENIUS_API_TOKEN" in the code with your access token.

-## Make sure to generate the pickle files with the ipynb files and then run the app.py
+## Make sure to generate the pickle files with the ipynb file and then run the app.py

 ## Run the Streamlit app
 streamlit run app.py